Metii123/CloudIT_final-project/README.md

 ## **HTW Campus Events Hub**
 **Hosted link:** http://4.226.53.18

-A Platform for Event-organisers from the University, where they can publish events and workshops for students to browse and register them.
+A Platform for Event-organisers from the University, where they can publish events and workshops for students to browse and register for them.

 Organisers create and manage events and see who has signed up.
 Students browse and filter events by department and category, register for them, add personal notes to their registrations and cancel if their plans change.
 A role switcher in the navigation bar lets you move between the Guest, Student and Organiser views without a login system.